Seattle JazzED is YOUR home for excellent music education.

 A bit about us.
 At Seattle JazzED we welcome students in grades 4-12 at all levels.
 You can play or sing in an ensemble, take a one-day workshop, spend a week in the summer honing skills…or all three!

-You may already know Seattle JazzED from some of our one-of-a-kind programs: The New Works Ensemble directed by composer Wayne Horvitz; or the Girls Ellington Project, Seattle's premier all-city girls' jazz band; or maybe Summer Jazz Ambassadors, a tour-de-force ensemble with training in public speaking and mentoring.
+You may already know Seattle JazzED from some of our one-of-a-kind programs: The New Works Ensemble directed by composer Wayne Horvitz; or the Girls Ellington Project, Seattle's premier all-city girls' jazz band; or maybe Summer Jazz Ambassadors, a tour-de-force ensemble with training in performance skills and mentoring.

 Or maybe you’ve never heard of us until now.
 That’s cool too!